Lennholm/TypeIntent/README.md

 It's recommended to set the `maxWait` a bit higher in scripts that run on mobile devices since typing is usually slower there.

 TypeIntent also works as a jQuery plugin if jQuery is loaded on the the same page.
-A `typeIntent()` method is added to the jQuery object which takes the same object as `TypeIntent.on()` as an argument.
+A `typeIntent()` method is added to the jQuery object which takes the same object (or handler function) as `TypeIntent.on()` as an argument.

 Ex: `jQuery("input#search").typeIntent({handler: typeHandler});`